-- 4 tbsp vinegar (I went for apple cider vinegar)
+- 4 tablespoon vinegar I used apple cider vinegar

 - Transfer all salad ingredients to a large bowl.
 Add bulgur.

-- Optional step: place it in the fridge for 15-20 minutes to let cool.
+- Optional step: place the salad in the fridge for 15-20 minutes to let cool.

 - Remove from fridge and enjoy!